theboringdotapp/git-time-stats-action/README.md

   uses: theboringdotapp/git-time-stats-action@v1
   with:
     readme-path: 'README.md'  # Default is README.md
+    commit-changes: 'true'    # Auto-commit the changes back to the repository
 ```

 Make sure your README.md contains these markers where the stats should be inserted: